-The experiments are carried out in the offices at the 10^{th} floor in a commercial building of 16 floors in total.
+The experiments are carried out in the offices at the tenth floor in a commercial building of 16 floors in total.
 The experimental offices are surrounded by multiple offices and elevators.
-The detailed setup is shown the floorplan in Fig. 5 where different dotted marks represent different locations for the transmitters and the receivers.
+The detailed setup is shown the floorplan in Fig. 5 where different dotted marks represent different locations for the TX and the RX.
 During the experiments, we are detecting the open/close states of multiple wooden doors labeled as D1 to D8.
-Each location for the transmitter, marked as small round dots and labelled by "TX1" and "TX2", are separated by 0.5 meters, whereas the candidate locations for the receiver are marked as large round dots by "A" to "D".
-The TX-RX locations include both LOS and NLOS transmissions.
+Each location for the TX, marked as small round dots and labeled by "TX1" and "TX2," are separated by 0.5 m, whereas the candidate locations for the RX are marked as large round dots by A to "D." The TX-RX locations include both LOS and NLOS transmissions.

-In TRIEDS experiments, the receiver and the transmitter are placed on the top of stands at the intended locations, with the height from the ground being 4.3 ft and 3.6 ft respectively, as shown in Fig. 6a and Fig. 6b.
+In TRIEDS experiments, the RX and the TX are placed on the top of stands at the intended locations, with the height from the ground being 4.3 and 3.6 ft, respectively, as shown in Fig. 6(a) and (b).